As women we have so many roles that we fill. It can be overwhelming and exhausting at times.

 We manage the home, take care of our families’ needs, have responsibilities at work and church….

-You may even pay the bills, schedule appointments, take care of extended family members, chauffeur your family from place to place, run the errands, make all the meals and more!
+You probably even pay the bills, schedule appointments, take care of extended family members, chauffeur your family from place to place, run the errands, make all the meals!

 Is it your health?
 Your family?
 Your home?

 I don’t ask you this to make you feel guilty but rather to have you take an honest look at your life right now.